International Mathematical Olympiad: History

 The first IMO was held in Romania in 1959.
-Since then it has been held every year (except in 1980.
-That year, it was cancelled due to internal strife in Mongolia) It was initially founded for eastern European member countries of the Warsaw Pact, under the USSR bloc of influence, but later other countries participated as well.
+Since then it has been held every year (except in 1980, when it was cancelled due to internal strife in Mongolia).
+It was initially founded for eastern European member countries of the Warsaw Pact, under the USSR bloc of influence, but later other countries participated as well.
 Because of this eastern origin, the IMOs were first hosted only in eastern European countries, and gradually spread to other nations.

 Sources differ about the cities hosting some of the early IMOs.
 This may be partly because leaders and students are generally housed at different locations, and partly because after the competition the students were sometimes based in multiple cities for the rest of the IMO.
 The exact dates cited may also differ, because of leaders arriving before the students, and at more recent IMOs the IMO Advisory Board arriving before the leaders.

-Several students, such as Lisa Sauermann, Reid W. Barton, Nicușor Dan and Ciprian Manolescu have performed exceptionally well in the IMO, winning multiple gold medals.
-Others, such as Terence Tao, Grigori Perelman, Ngô Bảo Châu and Maryam Mirzakhani have gone on to become notable mathematicians.
+Several students, such as Lisa Sauermann, Peter Scholze, Reid W. Barton, Nicușor Dan (notably elected President of Romania in 2025) and Ciprian Manolescu have performed exceptionally well in the IMO, winning multiple gold medals.
+Others, such as Terence Tao, Artur Avila, Grigori Perelman, Ngô Bảo Châu, Peter Scholze and Maryam Mirzakhani have gone on to become notable mathematicians.
 Several former participants have won awards such as the Fields Medal.

+Shortly after the 2016 International Mathematical Olympiad in Hong Kong, North Korean child prodigy Ri Jong-yol made his way to the South Korean consulate general, where he sought refuge for two months.
+Chinese authorities eventually allowed him to leave Hong Kong on a flight to Seoul.
+He legally changed his name to Lee Jung-ho (이정호) after receiving South Korean citizenship.
+This is the only case of its kind in the IMO's history.